 Non RCNA members - $104.00 (This price includes membership in the RCNA for the calendar year in which course is ordered, or if ordered in the last quarter, for the following calendar year.)

 All prices shown are in Canadian funds for mailing to addresses in Canada and in United States funds for mailing to addresses in the United States.
 Foreign (non-USA) address requests must also include US$ 105 for additional shipping charges and foreign rate membership (if not an RCNA member).

-Copies of the course can be purchased by contacting the RCNA at:
+Copies of the course can be purchased by contacting:

 the Executive Secretary of The Royal Canadian Numismatic Association